AdobeDocs/audience-manager-learn.en/help/setup-and-admin/data-governance-and-privacy/iab-tcf-support.md

 ---
-title: IAB TCF 2.0 Support in Audience Manager
+title: IAB TCF 2.0 support
-description: Adobe provides you with the means to manage and communicate your users' privacy choices through the Opt-in functionality and through the Audience Manager Plug-in to IAB Transparency and Consent Framework 2.0 (TCF 2.0) support.
-This article works together with the documentation to help you understand the Audience Manager Plug-in to IAB TCF and how it works together with Adobe’s Opt-in object and your Consent Management Provider (CMP).
+description: Learn about the Audience Manager Plug-in to IAB TCF and how it works with Adobe’s opt-in object and your Consent Management Provider (CMP).
 feature: "Data Governance & Privacy"
 activity: implement
 doc-type: technical video